solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 1. How does your solution provide unified authentication, such as across SQL and Spark workloads?

    - Azure Synapse Analytics uses Azure Active Directory (AAD) as its authentication mechanism.
-When a user logs into an Azure Synapse Analytics workspace, the active user's AAD credential is implicitly used to execute T-SQL queries on a SQL Pool, to run notebooks in a Spark Pool and to access Power BI reports.
-This same AAD credential is also utilized in controlling access to the data stored within SQL Pool Databases or stored within a hierarchical file system in Azure Storage (Azure Data Lake Store gen 2 or ADLS gen 2).
+When a user logs into an Azure Synapse Analytics workspace, the active user's AAD credential is implicitly used to execute T-SQL queries on a provisioned Azure Synapse SQL pool, to run notebooks in an Azure Synapse Spark pool and to access Power BI reports.
+This same AAD credential is also utilized in controlling access to the data stored within Azure Synapse SQL databases or stored within a hierarchical file system in Azure Storage (Azure Data Lake Store gen 2 or ADLS gen 2).
 By leveraging AAD, Azure Synapse Analytics allows for the centralized management of user identities.

 2. How is access to data authorized for data stored in Azure Data Lake Store gen 2?
-In SQL Pool databases?
+In Azure Synapse SQL databases?

    - **Authorization in ADLS gen2:** From an authorization standpoint, course grained access control can be applied at the container level in Azure Storage by specifying AAD roles.
 Furthermore, fine grained access control is enabled by setting POSIX ACLs at the folder level.
    - **Authorization in databases:** Management of database permissions is performed by setting access permissions on Azure Active Directory groups and users, which are external to the database.
 Object level security allows you to contol permissions on tables, views, stored procedures and functions.